OscarAstua29/SRE_PATH/WebServer/README.md

 Press ctrl + o to write out and ctrl + x to exit

-now, lets create an a symbolic link between the sites-available and sites-enebled to enable the configuration:
+Now, lets create an a symbolic link between the sites-available and sites-enebled to enable the configuration:

         sudo ln -s /etc/nginx/sites-available/react-demo /etc/nginx/sites-enabled/

 Finally, restar the Nginx tu apply the changes:

         sudo systemctl restart nginx

+##4-Open your browser and write que dns of you react-demo file